 Home Insurance Types Under IBC

-• No Frill: The no frills home insurance policy provides the least coverage.
+• No Frills Insurance: The no-frills home insurance policy provides the least coverage.
 They are offered for homes that don’t meet the regular home insurance standards.
-However, the silver lining to such a policy is that it is highly affordable given the basic coverage.
+However, the silver lining to such a policy is that it is highly affordable, given the basic coverage.
+It’s often used for properties requiring upgrades or renovations.

-• Standard: The standard house insurance, also called “named perils” only offers coverage for the risks mentioned in the policy.
-For instance, if your standard home insurance policy mentions fire, your home will be insured only against fire mishaps and not earthquake, theft, or other unforeseen events.
+• Standard Insurance (Perils): The standard house insurance, also called “named perils”, only offers coverage for the risks mentioned in the policy.
+If a peril isn’t mentioned, it’s not covered.
+For instance, if your standard home insurance policy mentions fire, your home will be insured only against fire mishaps and not earthquakes, theft, or other unforeseen events.

-• Broad: The broad home insurance policy is called the mid-tier policy as it offers more coverage than a standard policy but less than the comprehensive policy.
-Under this, all risks are covered, except for the ones mentioned as exclusions.
+• Broad Insurance: The broad home insurance policy is called the mid-tier policy as it offers more coverage than a standard policy but less than the comprehensive policy.
+Under this, all risks are covered except for the ones mentioned as exclusions.
 Like in a standard policy, you can also name the risks you want covered in a broad policy.

-• Comprehensive: As the name suggests, a comprehensive policy provides coverage for all risks, including your home’s structure, interiors, and what it contains.
+• Comprehensive Insurance: As the name suggests, a comprehensive policy provides coverage for all risks, including your home’s structure, interiors, and what it contains.
 The only things it does not cover are the ones mentioned as exclusions.
 It is also known as a special or all-perils policy.

 Home Insurance Policies Based on Property Type

-• Homeowners Insurance: The homeowners insurance offers coverage to private residences and their contents.
-This type of insurance helps protect homeowners against losses resulting from theft, natural disaster, or any accidental fire or electrical breakouts.
+• Homeowners Insurance: Homeowners insurance offers coverage to private residences and their contents, covering damage to the structure, personal belongings, and liability claims in case someone is injured on the property.
+This type of insurance helps protect homeowners against losses resulting from theft, natural disasters, or any accidental fire or electrical breakouts.

 • Tenant Insurance: Tenant insurance or renter’s insurance is purchased by people living on rent to protect their personal belongings like appliances, furniture, clothes, locker items, etc., and get liability coverage.
 While moving into a rented property, landlords may demand a tenant’s insurance done by the former.

-• Seasonal or Other Property Insurance: The seasonal or other property insurance is best suitable for those looking to insure their revenue property, seasonal home, or second home.
+• Seasonal or Other Property Insurance: Seasonal or other property insurance provides coverage based on usage and location.
+It is best suited for those looking to insure their revenue property, seasonal home, or second home.

 Home Insurance Based on Mortgages